FilipVanVooren/stevie/docs/devs/sams.md

 ## Dumps of TI Basic sessions

 The 16K VRAM, 32K memory expansion and scratchpad memory used by a TI Basic session is dumped to SAMS upon exit from the TI Basic session.
-The idea behind being that a dumped TI Basic session can be resumed at a later time.
+The idea behind being that a dumped TI Basic session can be resumed later.
 There is space reserved for dumping up to 5 parallel TI Basic sessions.

 The SAMS pages used for storing each dump are hardcoded and defined in the file